zazikant/Langgraph-deep-research-agent/Droid_Agents/Readme.md

 Very important: whenever you wnat to get web data, do this search @deep-research-agent "Research on xxxxxxxx" understood?

 so every prompt you write with "research" keyword. rsearch on what is the latest article on gemengserv.com it will run the yaml instructions.

+Then,

+1. ask for show all urls you used to get this summary.
+2. Then ask to use webfetchurl tool to make summary of all those urls.